Barry Neilsen – President

 “In my experience, the Hobart City Mission has always been community-focused, ‘meeting people where they’re at’ in discovering and addressing their needs.
-All staff contribute a great sense of purpose and ‘camaraderie’.”
+All staff contribute a great sense of purpose and team spirit.”

 B.Ec., LL.B, CTA, FAICD

-Damian has been a partner of Murdoch Clarke since 1987, practicing in commercial, corporate and property law.
-He is a fellow of the Australian Institute of Company Directors, a fellow of the Taxation Institute of Australia, past Chair of the Retirement Benefits Fund and a member of the Corporations and Markets Advisory Committee.
+Damian has been a partner of Murdoch Clarke since 1985, practicing in commercial, corporate and property law.
+He is a fellow of the Australian Institute of Company Directors, a fellow of the Taxation Institute of Australia, past Chair of the Retirement Benefits Fund and past member of the Corporations and Markets Advisory Committee.
 He is also a director of a number of proprietary business corporations.

 Damian joined the HCM Board in 2008 and is Chair of the Finance, Investment and Property Management Committee and a Director of HCM Property Management Trust P/L.

-“I am pleased to volunteer as a Director of Hobart City Mission because of the commitment that the organisation makes to our community and the positive impact on the families/individuals/clients we support.”
+“I am pleased to volunteer as a Director of Hobart City Mission because of its commitment to our community and the positive impact on the families/individuals/clients it supports.”